Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 - Two negative, consecutive HPV tests.

-- Or 3 negative, consecutive pap tests in the last 3-5 years.
+- Or three negative, consecutive pap tests in the last 3 to 5 years.

-- Those who have had their uterus and cervix removed in a hysterectomy and have no history of cervical cancer or pre-cancer should not be screened.
+- Individuals who have had their uterus and cervix removed in a hysterectomy and have no history of cervical cancer or pre-cancer should not be screened.

-- If you have had the HPV vaccine you should still follow the screening recommendations for your age group.
+- Individuals who have had the HPV vaccine should still follow the screening recommendations for their age group.

-- While the ACS does not recommend cervical cancer screening every year, you should still see their provider for an annual checkup.
+- While ACOG does not recommend a cervical cancer screening every year, individuals should still see their provider for a yearly checkup.

-Those who are at high risk for cervical cancer may need to be screened more often.
-High-risk individuals include those with HIV infection, organ transplant, or in-utero exposure to the drug DES.
-They should talk with their doctor or nurse for specific recommendations.
+Individuals who are at high risk for cervical cancer may need to be screened more often.
+Individuals at high risk could be those with HIV infection, organ transplant, or in-utero exposure to the drug DES.

 What can I expect after the procedure?

-- You may have some bleeding after the procedure, which is normal.
+- You may have some bleeding after screening, which is normal.

 - In some cases, the sample may not be enough to run the test and you may need another sample taken.

-- Your provider will call you or message you with the results in 1-3 weeks.
+- Your provider will call you or message you with the results in 1 to 3 weeks.

 Talking to your Healthcare Provider

-- Let your providers know your preferred name and pronouns, any history of hormone use, and surgeries you have had.
+- Let your provider know your preferred name and pronouns, any history of hormone use, and surgeries you have had.

 - Let your provider know what words you prefer to use to describe your body parts.

-- In some cases, your insurance company may deny coverage of this essential screening if the gender in your medical record is different from your sex assigned at birth.
+- In some cases, your insurance company may deny coverage of this screening if the gender in your medical record is different from your sex assigned at birth.
 This is due to outdated gender-specific flagging algorithms.
-If this happens, please discuss it with your provider who can provide the appropriate clinical information about your anatomy and the need for screening.
+If this happens, please talk with your provider who can give the necessary clinical information about your anatomy and the need for screening.

-- Be sure your provider knows if you are taking testosterone and if you have stopped menstruating as these things can impact the way your cervical cells appear under the microscope.
+- Be sure your provider knows if you are taking testosterone and if you have stopped menstruating as these things can impact the way your cervical cells look under a microscope.

 Resources for More Information